ladvishal1985/org-chart-react/README.md

 This will generate a minimized bundle.js file on the `public` folder.

-### Missing Features
+###Supported Features
 * Control the depth.
 Till what level we need to show the tree.
+* Works with flat array.

+### Missing Features
 * No support to Add/Delete the Node.
-* Does not work with flat array.

 ### Dependencies